cheracc/localnewsbot/README.md

 3. **Configuration:**

 Rename the config.yml.example file to config.yml and add your information:
-- bsky_handle
+- 'bsky_handle'
-- bsky_password (must be an app password)
+- 'bsky_password' (must be an app password)
 - edit/add rss or html feeds as needed
-- bad_words and good_words (for filter)
+- 'bad_words' and 'good_words' (for filter)

 ## Filtering

-use bad_words and good_words in config.yml.
+use 'bad_words' and 'good_words' in config.yml.
 Filtering works like this:
-1. any articles with a bad word in the title, description, or url are removed UNLESS they also contain a good word
+1. any articles with a 'bad_word' in the title, description, or url are removed UNLESS they also contain a 'good_word'
 2. any custom filters are run.
-Place these in a customfilters.py file with a filter(articles) function (see customfilters.py.example)
+Place these in a 'customfilters.py' file with a filter(articles) function (see 'customfilters.py.example')

 ## Database